Getting A Handle On Wine Acidity

 But there are more reasons for getting a handle on your juice's acidity than just flavor.
 Having the correct level of acidity will also significantly aid the fermentation process and help to inhibit the growth of unwanted micro-organisms during and after the fermentation.

 Having the proper acidity level in the finished wine will also help to keep the negative effects of oxidation to a minimum.
-Finished wines that are too low in acid can eventually take on a slight raisin or carmel flavor, and in more extreme cases the wine can turn slightly brown or orange in color as well.
+Finished wines that are too low in acid can eventually take on a slight raisin or caramel flavor, and in more extreme cases the wine can turn slightly brown or orange in color as well.

 Controlling Acidity With Packaged Juices